Niazul11/GarmentManagementSystem/README.md

 Employee Management System

-Description
+Overview

-The Employee Management System is a Java-based desktop application that allows users to manage employee records.
-It features a user-friendly GUI built using Java Swing and integrates with a MySQL database for data storage and retrieval.
+The Employee Management System is a desktop application developed in Java, designed to manage employee data effectively.
+This system provides functionalities for adding, updating, viewing, and removing employee information, offering an intuitive GUI and seamless database integration.

 Features

-Add new employee records (Name, Address, Email, etc.).
-Automatically generate Employee IDs.
-Store data securely in a MySQL database.
-Navigate between forms with ease.
+Add Employee: Add new employees to the system.

+Update Employee: Modify existing employee details.

+View Employee: Display detailed employee information.

+Remove Employee: Delete employees from the system.

+Login System: Secure login for authorized access.

+Interactive GUI: User-friendly graphical interface with icons and visuals.

+Technologies Used

+Programming Language: Java

+Database: MySQL

+Libraries/Dependencies:

+MySQL Connector: For database connectivity.

+rs2xml: For displaying data in table format.

+jcalendar: For date selection and handling.